 Medicare Part A

-If you know that you will require a medically necessary oral surgery to treat a medical condition, you may get coverage under Medicare Part A if you are a hospital inpatient.
+If you know you will require medically necessary oral surgery to treat an underlying condition, you may get coverage under Medicare Part A if you are a hospital inpatient.

 Medicare Part B